msolefonte/vco/docs/immortal-empires/high-elves.md

 _Reward flavour text:_ With the Witch King's demise, revolts have broken out across Naggaroth.
 Thousands of slaves and druchii defectors flee the Black Cities, and some even flock to your banner. dlc10_assassination_targets.png
     * _The Everchild_: Influence per turn: +10, Corruption -2
-_Reward flavour text:_ Ostensibly the progeny of the Everqueen and the Phoenix King, some whisper that the pedigree of Aliathra is less than certain... dlc10_power_of_nature.png
+_Reward flavour text:_ Ostensibly the progeny of the Everqueen and the Phoenix King, some whisper that Aliathra's pedigree is... less than certain. dlc10_power_of_nature.png

 * **Route III - The Fate of the Soul**